 These are the points on which we are going to write the details.

-Let’s have a close look at the coloured points.
+Let’s have a close look at the colored points.

 - The red circle – the starting point – workers’ number-20, time-1999.